What is a Colonoscopy?

 How long does a colonoscopy take?

+When you visit our practice in Colorado Springs to have a colonoscopy, we try to make your visit as easy as possible.
 The colonoscopy procedure itself typically takes less than an hour, and in some cases may take only 15-30 minutes.
 The colonoscopy is only a portion of the experience, however, and prep time and recovery time should also be factored in.

 The day before the procedure, you will spend a considerable amount of time prepping for your colonoscopy as you follow a special diet and clear out your bowels, typically with the assistance of laxatives.
 You will also need to arrive early for your procedure so that you can receive sedation.